0x0539/awsome/README.md

     - vol-11111111
   cnames:                        # cnames to assign to this instance's private IP
     - zone: somezone.com.
-      names:
+      private:                   # these will use the internal ip-A-B-C-D DNS
       - mongodb.somezone.com.
       - internal.somezone.com.
+      public:                    # these will use the external ec2-A-B-C-D DNS
+      - external.somezone.com.
 ```

-You also need to declare some environment variables before you run the tool.
-I accomplished this with a shell script that exports those variables:
+You need to declare some environment variables before you run the tool.
+A shell script that exports those variables will suffice:

 ```
 export AWS_ACCESS_KEY="..."